anagnostop/gio-research/content/authors/admin/_index.md

 ## Selected Alumni & Former Research Mentees

+The following alumni and former mentees reflect part of my advising and mentorship work across doctoral, master’s, and undergraduate levels.

 + [Akshay Aravamudan](https://www.linkedin.com/in/akshay-aravamudan-49a470b7/), Ph.D. in Computer Engineering, Florida Institute of Technology, 2025; former doctoral advisee.
 Dissertation: “_Expressive and Interpretable User Engagement Prediction using Multivariate Survival Processes_.”
 He also earned his M.S. in Computer Engineering from Florida Institute of Technology in 2019, also as a former M.S. advisee.
 Thesis: “_Survival Theory Modeling for Information Diffusion_.”
 After graduation, he joined Amazon in Seattle, WA, as an Applied Scientist II.

 + [Xi Zhang](https://www.linkedin.com/in/xi-zhang-018294b0/), Ph.D. in Electrical Engineering, Florida Institute of Technology, 2024; former doctoral advisee.
 Dissertation: “_Theoretical Advancements in Hawkes Processes and Their Practical Applications_.”
 After graduation, she joined the Learning Systems Group at Oak Ridge National Laboratory as a Research Scientist.